-As of December 31, 2021, 178.8 million tons of allowances had been traded in the national carbon market, with a value of CNY 7.7 billion.
+As of December 31, 2021, 178.79 million tons of allowances had been traded in the national carbon market, with the value of CNY 7.661 billion.
 The national carbon emissions trading market had been in operation for 114 trading days.
-Specifically, the cumulative trading volume of listed trading was 30.8 million tons, with a total value of CNY 1.5 billion; the cumulative trading volume of bulk trading was 148 million tons, with a total value of CNY 6.2 billion.
-The closing price on December 31 was CNY 54.22/tonne, up by 13% from the opening price on the first day.
-More than half of the key emitting units actively participated in market trading.
+Specifically, the cumulative trading volume of listing trading was 30.7746 million tons, with the total value of CNY 1.451 billion; the cumulative trading volume of bulk trading was 148.0148 million tons, with the total value of CNY 6.21 billion.
+The closing price on December 31 was CNY 54.22/ton, up by 12.96% from the opening price on the first day.
+More than half of the key emitting units actively participated in the market trading.

-The first compliance cycle of the national carbon emissions trading market been successfully ended by December 31, 2021.
+The first compliance cycle of the national carbon emissions trading market had been successfully ended by December 31, 2021.
 The compliance rate stood at 99.5%.
-Since the start of online trading, the national carbon market has seen stable operation, growing awareness of emissions reduction among enterprises, and an increasingly active market.
-In general, the role of the national carbon market as a key policy tool to control and reduce greenhouse gas emissions and promote the realisation of carbon peaking and carbon neutrality goals has been gradually enhanced.
+Since the start of the online trading, the national carbon market has seen stable operation, growing awareness of emission reduction of enterprises, and increasingly active market.
+In general, the role of the national carbon market as a key policy tool to control and reduce greenhouse gas emissions and promote the realization of carbon peaking and carbon neutrality goals has emerged gradually.